 - Do the results support the conclusions?
 1 – 5 points

 - Maturity of data (data has been collected and analyzed prior to submitting abstract rather than reporting predicted results or interim data).
 1 – 5 points

 Guidelines for Submissions

-Abstracts must be submitted through the general program’s online portal by November 15th of each year.
+The abstract deadline for the 2018 Competition has been extended to NOVEMBER 22 due to conflicting information about abstract length.
 Go to the current Annual Meeting section of this website and look for the Call for Papers section where you will find instructions and the submission portal.
 A resident may not submit more than one paper per year.
 Notification of acceptance will be received by January 15th of each year.
 IMPORTANT The final paper must be submitted to the Journal of Otolaryngology-Head and Neck Surgery no later than April 8th of each year.
 Please see Preparing Your Manuscript (original research article) for format guidelines.
 Complete instructions will be forwarded to all those residents chosen for the competition in the acceptance notification.
 Once all manuscripts are received by the Journal, copies will be distributed to the Review Committee.
 Failure to comply with this deadline will constitute a late withdrawal from the competition and be subject to sanction.
 All submissions and communications will be conducted electronically using the resident’s email address on the application form.
 Faxes and/or hard copies will not be accepted.
 Successful candidates are required to present their work at the annual meeting’s Poliquin Resident Research Competition.